Types of Financial Assistance

 - Loan Program: The amount of a loan offered to a student is based on the student's calculated need established with the College.
 Loan payments of interest and principal are deferred until one year (the grace year) after the student leaves the College.
 Students who pay their loan off during the grace year (which for most students is the year after the student graduates) effectively can get an interest free loan.
 Deferments are also available for graduate school, medical and law school, as well as for those students who begin formation for the priesthood or religious life.
 Students entering religious orders and who take final vows of poverty, chastity and obedience are eligible for loan forgiveness from the College.
 Students who pursue missionary or other lay apostolic work also qualify for some deferments.

 - Grant Program: Student's with calculated need are offered, in addition to loans above, monies from the College's grant fund to meet tuition costs.
 This assists students in keeping the burden of loans accumulating over four years to a manageable size.
 Students who remain enrolled in the College over four years will see their loan to grant ratio decrease in favor of a greater portion of grant monies as they progress toward graduation.

 At the undergraduate level, Christendom College offers four-year level Presidential Academic Scholarships based on academic merit to first-time freshmen and first-time transfers.
 Dollar amounts awarded can range from partial to full tuition scholarships.

-All National Merit Scholarship Finalists are eligible to receive a full-tuition scholarship, even if they did not select Christendom as their #1 choice.
+National Merit Scholarship Finalists are eligible to receive a full-tuition scholarship, even if they did not select Christendom as their #1 choice.
 If you are a finalist in the spring, please contact the Admissions Office to notify them of your status.
 These limited number of full-tuition scholarships will be given out on a first-come, first-serve basis.